-We have implemented a CIMOM based resource inventory based on the SNIA CIMOM implementation [12].
+We have implemented a CIMOM based resource inventory based on the SNIA CIMOM implementation [13].
 In our inventory, we have extended the CIM resource model for defining new resource types that are required in a resource utility, have added constraints to the existing and new resource types and have populated the CIMOM with these resource type definitions.
+In addition, we are also in the final stages of constructing the policy manager that solves the constraint satisfaction problem such that, given a set of constraints written in first-order logic with linear arithmetic, we can determine if the constraints are feasible, and if so, produce a resource description that satisfies the request.